 WhatsApp, calls and SMS: what still works

-WhatsApp is associated with your phone number, not the card you have active for data.
-If you keep your Spanish SIM or eSIM active in dual SIM, WhatsApp will continue to work with your usual number even if you browse with the travel eSIM.
-You don't need to reconfigure anything.
+WhatsApp is associated with your phone number, not with the active card for data.
+If you keep your Spanish SIM or eSIM turned on in dual SIM, WhatsApp will continue to work with your usual number even if you browse with the travel eSIM.
+You don't have to reconfigure anything.

 This is one of the most common concerns before a trip, and the good news is that you don't lose your chats or your account by using a data eSIM.
-WhatsApp, Telegram, or Signal work over the internet, so they don't care where the connection comes from: they will use the travel eSIM to send and receive messages, and your number will remain the same.
-What you should watch out for are traditional calls and SMS: these travel over your Spanish line, and receiving them abroad can incur roaming charges depending on your plan.
-That's why many travelers silence regular calls and rely on messaging.
-We detail this in how to use WhatsApp with an eSIM.
+WhatsApp, Telegram or Signal work over the internet, so they don't care where the connection comes from: they will use the travel eSIM to send and receive messages, and your number will remain the same.
+What you should watch out for are traditional calls and SMS: these travel on your Spanish line, and receiving them abroad can generate roaming costs depending on your rate.
+That's why many travelers silence normal calls and use messaging for everything except what is strictly urgent.

 Real cases: which option suits you

 The best option depends on your trip.
-For a getaway or vacation, the most convenient is dual SIM: your Spanish number active for receiving and a travel eSIM for data.
-If you change phones or lose your card, then transferring your number to an eSIM with your operator is for you.
+For a getaway or vacation, dual SIM is the most convenient: your Spanish number on to receive and a travel eSIM for data.
+If you change your mobile or lose your card, you should transfer your number to eSIM with your operator.

-Let's look at typical situations so you can identify with them:
+Let's look at typical situations so you can identify yourself:

-• 10-day vacation in Asia: You buy a travel eSIM for the destination and leave your number only for receiving calls.
-You pay local data rates and remain reachable.
+- 10-day vacation in South Korea: You buy a travel eSIM for the destination and leave your number only for receiving.
+You pay for data at local prices and remain reachable, which is especially convenient if you are going to move between Seoul and Busan.

-• Business trip with important calls: Dual SIM with your number active for calls and the travel eSIM for internet, avoiding data roaming charges.
+- Business trip with important calls: Dual SIM with your number active for calls and the travel eSIM for internet, avoiding consuming roaming data.

-In all cases, the cheapest option is to separate functions: your number for being reachable, the travel eSIM for browsing.
-You can see the available plans by country in our collection of travel eSIMs and choose the one that fits your destination and the number of days you'll be away.
+In all cases, the inexpensive approach is to separate functions: the number to be reachable, the travel eSIM for browsing.
+If your next destination is Europe, check out our Europe eSIM, and if you are coming from outside and need data within Spain, there's the Spain eSIM.
+You can see the rest of the plans by country in our collection of travel eSIMs and choose the one that fits your destination and the number of days you will be away.

 Frequently asked questions